 Let’s start here if you haven’t started using one yet.
 Air frying allows you to simplify your life.

 Bake, cook, roast, and more all in one handy device in a fraction of the time it takes to cook in the oven.
-These nifty little kitchen appliances are the rage as they take hot air and circulate it around the food to make crispy and crunchy exteriors without all the oily mess and calories.
+These nifty little kitchen appliances that sit on your countertop are the rage as they take hot air and circulate it around the food like a convection oven to make crispy and crunchy exteriors without all the oily mess and calories when food is placed in a single layer.

 Whether you have a Cosari, Ninja, GoWise, or an Instant Vortex tray version, these cooking times will work for all of them.
 Each machine is calibrated differently based on wattage so always check a minute or two before when cooking an item the first time.